 - We look to the Bible as the instrument imparting God’s Word to the people of God.
 We encourage and respect the right of each individual to interpret the meaning of holy scripture in one’s own life.

 - As a congregation we practice believer’s baptism by immersion.
 We recognize all forms of baptism.

 - The Lord’s Supper is celebrated weekly.
 It is open communion: ALL who believe in the Lordship of Christ are invited to partake in the symbols of his broken body and shed blood of Jesus Christ.

 - We are congregationally governed and celebrate the ministry of all believers.

 - As a community of faith we seek to cooperate ecumenically with all faith traditions in the community and around the word.

 Erlanger Christian Church is affiliated with the Christian Church (Disciples of Christ) denomination, the largest denomination founded on American soil (beginning in central Kentucky!) in 1831.
 We share historical roots with Presbyterian, Church of Christ, and United Churches of Christ.
-The 2013 yearbook reported 600,330 members in 3,536 congregations in the United States in Canada.
+The 2017 yearbook reported 450,425 members in 3,238 congregations throughout the United States and Canada.

-Erlanger Christian Church is one of 221 Disciples of Christ congregations in region of Kentucky and one of 25 Greater Cincinnati/Northern Kentucky area.
+Erlanger Christian Church is one of 210 Disciples of Christ congregations in the region of Kentucky and one of 25 Greater Cincinnati/Northern Kentucky area.

 A symbol of the Christian Church (Disciple of Christ) is a St. Andrews Cross within a chalice.
 The chalice symbolizes the central place communion holds in worship.
 The St. Andrew’s cross affirms the importance of the laity and personal evangelism for which the disciple Andrew is closely associated.
 Further meaning is seen when the chalice is tipped, and the familiar cross of Christ is seen.
 When we tip or give ourselves in service to others, Christ may be seen in us.